-Learn about why classroom libraries are still super important in the digital age, and how you can build one.
+Learn about why classroom libraries are still super important in the digital age and how you can build one.
 I break everything down with helpful tips so that each step will feel affordable and manageable!

 Are you a middle school teacher who wants to improve your student’s reading engagement?
 Then this self-paced workshop is for you!
-This professional development workshop will help middle school teachers transform their reading instruction in just over 3 hours.
+This professional development for teachers workshop will help middle school teachers transform their reading instruction in just over 3 hours.

 With so many things vying for our time, it is easy to forget the importance of professional development.

 Next time that flyer shows up in your mailbox or that email shows on your phone, give it a second look.